News & Announcements

 If you find your heart is hurting for those suffering from racism, or maybe you just aren’t sure that racism is even “real”, please make the commitment to learn more.
 A great resource to start with is “Waking up White” by Debbie Irving.
 This author shares her gradual awareness of racism by sharing the stories of her own life.

-Also, watch the powerful and thought-provoking true story “Just Mercy” about systemic racism and the battle for justice.
+Also, you could watch the powerful & thought-provoking true story “Just Mercy” about systemic racism and the battle for justice.
 You can currently watch this move for FREE on all digital networks.

 Another excellent book is White Fragility by Robin DiAngelo.
 Other informative, challenging, and well-done resources include Selma (movie), Dear White People (movie and Netflix series), andThirteenth (Netflix documentary).

 Ready for the next step?
-Let me know that you are interested in guiding and leading Grace to see our next steps and to help us begin to make changes for the sake of God’s beautiful, diverse creation.
-Contact me at jkrais.gracelutrn@verizon.net.
+Let us know that you are interested in guiding and leading Grace to see our next steps and to help us begin to make changes for the sake of God’s beautiful, diverse creation.
+Contact Deacon Allison or the church office.

 “Whatever you did for one of the least of these, you did for me….
 Whatever you did not do for one of the least of these, you did not do for me.” – Matthew 25:40-45.